Real World/Road Rules Challenge: Battle of the Sexes 2

 Real World/Road Rules Challenge: Battle of the Sexes 2 is the 9th season of the MTV reality game show The Challenge (at the time known as Real World/Road Rules Challenge).
-The season directly follows The Inferno.
+The season directly follows The Inferno and took place in Santa Fe, New Mexico.

 Battle of the Sexes 2 is the first season of The Challenge to be a sequel from an earlier season, the show's sixth season, Battle of the Sexes.
 A casting special titled "He Says She Says: The Battle for the Battle of the Sexes 2" aired on September 27, 2004.
 Battle of the Sexes 2 premiered on October 4, 2004, and concluded on January 31, 2005.

+Format

-The season took place in Santa Fe, New Mexico.
-Before each challenge, each team would choose three leaders.
-If the team won, those three leaders would form the inner circle and decide whom to vote from their team; if the team lost, the rest of the team would form the inner circle and vote off one of their three leaders.
+Before each challenge, each team choose three leaders.
+If the team won, those three leaders form the inner circle and decide whom to vote from their team; if the team lost, the rest of the team form the inner circle and vote off one of their three leaders.
 No life-shields were used during this season.